authelia/authelia/docs/content/contributing/guidelines/pull-request.md

 The following requirements must be met for a pull request to be accepted.
 This list also acts as a checklist for maintainers in their review process.

-- The changes must be [documented](../prologue/documentation-contributions.md) if they add or change behaviour
+- The changes must be [documented](../prologue/documentation-contributions.md) if they add or change behavior
 - The changes must meet the following guidelines:
   - [General](introduction.md#general-guidelines)
   - [Commit Message]